Poulton-le-Fylde: Early history

 The amount of land in Poulton owned by St. Mary's Priory increased during the 12th and 13th centuries and caused conflict with local landowners over whose land the tenants and monks of the priory had to cross.
 In 1276, Sir Adam Banastre and his supporters assaulted the prior, Ralph de Truno, as he travelled to Poulton.
 He and his attendants were taken by Banastre, beaten and imprisoned in Thornton.
 An investigation into the incident was instigated by the king; no record survives.
 In 1330, a compromise was made when two roads were built through Banastre's land which enabled the prior and his tenants to travel freely to Poulton.
 During the 13th and 14th centuries, much of the land at Poulton was given to Cockersand Abbey in Lancaster and rented back to local farm workers.
 Much of the land in the Fylde was donated either to Cockersand Abbey or Whalley Abbey.
 To efficiently manage and farm these lands, granges were built at Singleton and Staining.
-When the alien priories (those under control of religious houses abroad) were dissolved in 1415, the church at Poulton was conveyed to the Abbey of Syon in Middlesex.
+When the alien priories (those under control of religious houses abroad) were dissolved in 1415, the church at Poulton was conveyed to the Syon Abbey in Middlesex.

 In the 17th century Civil Wars, townspeople of Poulton fought on both sides, although more men from the Fylde were on the side of the Royalists.
 No battles occurred in or close to Poulton but the area was affected with the rest of the county by the widespread poverty that resulted from the wars.
 In 1643 interest was stirred in the parish when a large Spanish vessel dropped anchor off the coast at Rossall.
 The ship made no movement for several days but fired its guns occasionally.
 Locals initially feared an invasion, but eventually realised that the crew was in distress and had been signalling for help.
 The vessel was carrying ammunition for the Parliamentarian forces and the crew had become sick and feeble.
 The ship was brought by Royalists into the mouth of the River Wyre and the Earl of Derby marched from across the River Ribble.
 He ordered the ship to be burnt and the Spanish crew to be set free.

 The port of Poulton played a role in the Atlantic slave trade during the 18th century, with at least four slaving voyages setting off from Poulton between 1753 and 1757.

 In the 18th century it was the custom for the wealthy in Poulton to bury their dead at night, following a lamp-lit procession through town.
 This tradition lasted until 1810.
 In 1732, during the procession preceding the funeral of Geoffrey Hornby, strong winds caused sparks to fly from the lighted tapers carried by mourners.
 The buildings on the west side of Market Place, low cottages with thatched roofs, caught fire and were destroyed.
 After local fund-raising the houses were eventually replaced with brick buildings with tile roofs.